top of page

 Follow-up care

-· You will have a follow-up appointment scheduled with Dr. Williams 10-14 days after surgery to check your healing.
-If you do not know when this appointment is, please call Dr. Williams’ office to find out.
+· You will have a follow-up appointment with Dr. Williams 1-2 weeks after surgery to check your healing.

 When to call your surgeon